Sl1ckThread/SiakJover/README.md

 ### 1. Download Required Files

    - **Get Python**: This code runs on Python, so you'll need to have it installed.
 If you don’t have it, download it from https://www.python.org/downloads/.
 An IDE is a bonus but not required.
-   - **Download SiakJover**: You can clone the repository (You will need to download git for it https://git-scm.com/downloads) or download the ZIP file (dm me via discord if enconter problem, sl1ckthread)
+   - **Download SiakJover**: You can clone the repository (You will need to download git for it https://git-scm.com/downloads.
+PLEASE download based on your OS) or download the ZIP file (dm me via discord if enconter problem, sl1ckthread)
 ```
 git clone https://github.com/Sl1ckThread/SiakJover.git
 ```